 How many Coronavirus cases are there in Warsaw?

-The daily rate of infection for Warsaw and the voivodeship of Masovia is averaging above 2,400 new cases a day, which is the highest rate of infection in Poland The first case was reported on March 8, 2020.
-For a long period of time, the city/voivodeship with the highest number of cases (now 2nd) was Katowice/Silesia (read more)
+The daily rate of infection for Warsaw and the voivodeship of Masovia is averaging from 1,076 to 1,397 new cases a day.
+The first case was reported on March 8, 2020.
+The city/voivodeship with the highest number of daily new cases is Katowice/Silesia (read more)

 Read more on the latest on Coronavirus in KRAKÓW.